 An optional tour on Friday, May 5, will give Conference participants an opportunity to experience public transportation in the Greater Seattle area, which has one of North America’s most varied transit systems.
 Sounder commuter rail, Link light rail, modern streetcars, ferries, and even a 1962-vintage monorail.
 In fact, some of the city’s buses are electric “trolley buses”, which were once ubiquitous, but now only run in a few cities.

 Please join us as we ride these rail lines and the monorail, and tour the city’s two great train stations.
-We will visit Oregon Station, once used by the Union Pacific Railroad, and now the home of Sound Transit’s Link Light Rail, as well as the newly-restored King Street Station, home to Amtrak and Sounder trains.
+We will visit Union Station, once used by the Union Pacific Railroad, and now the headquarters of Sound Transit, as well as the newly-restored King Street Station, home to Amtrak and Sounder trains.
 We will also take a stroll around Pioneer Square, the city’s historic center, and visit other scenic highlights which make Seattle unique.
 In addition, we will board the Sounder to Tacoma, where we will ride the Tacoma Link Light Rail line, see the art of Dale Chihuly on his famous Bridge of Glass, and take a further peek at downtown Tacoma.
 If time allows, we will embark on a sunset ferry ride.
 So plan to arrive Thursday or early Friday morning and come with us as we experience Seattle’s transit prior to the Pacific Northwest Rail Summit on Saturday.

 Who should attend:

 Rail advocates, and intercity rail and rail transit riders interested in the efforts underway to expand passenger rail & rail transit in the Pacific Northwest, strategies to give riders a greater voice in planning new services, and improving the quality and level of services currently provided.